hashgraph/stablecoin-studio/cli/README.md

 ## Commands

-The CLI has the following commands availables:
+The CLI has the following commands available:

 ### Wizard

-Wizard may be run using the following command
+Wizard may be run using the following command:

 ```
 npm start wizard [TASK OPTIONS]

 TASK OPTIONS:
-    -cp, --config      A path of config file.
+    -cp, --config      The path of the config file.
-    -n, --network      Type of network that you want to use it. (mainnet | testnet | previewnet)
+    -n, --network      Type of network that you want to use. (mainnet | testnet | previewnet)
     -lv, --log-level   Log level to use (TRACE, INFO, ERROR)
     -lp, --log-path    Log path, default is ./logs
 ```